mdn/community-meetings/2024-03-27/minutes.md

 - What's changed on Discord and Matrix
 - The new blog post out

-I will try and leave as much time as possible for discussions and questions because we have few at the end.

 ## Team updates

 - The Matrix room and the "# general" channel on Discord are now bridged.